sazz465/Commitizer/README.md

 ```
 go build -o exec-name
 ```
-The proceed with executable as outline above.
+The proceed with executable as outlined above.

 ## Using Docker
 For headless chrome docker image